charlinetessereau/ContinuousActorCritic/README.md

 ![Value Function](assets/value_function.png)

 We can see that the value function after learning peaks at the reward location.
+In this code, it was initialised at 0, such that all locations have a null value function before learning.

 4. Compare decision-making dynamics before and after learning:
 ```python